splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-sumologic-integration.rst

 - Enterprise

-Sumo Logic is the industry's leading secure and purpose-built cloud-based machine data analytics service that leverages big data for real-time IT insights.

 This integration uses the Sumo Logic “Connections” option to send webhooks to the Splunk On-Call REST endpoint, creating incidents in the timeline.
-The following guide describes the steps needed to integrate the two platforms.
+The remainder of this guide describes the steps needed to integrate the two platforms.

 Splunk On-Call configuration